AdrianoMarra/region_20_challenge/README.md

 # Region 20 challenge
-API and UI for student search application.
+API and UI for a students search application.

 ## Technologies and frameworks used:
 * Angular and Bootstrap 4 for the UI.